danielpiron/Resume/README.md

 ## Education
 **Queens College, CUNY - Computer Science Bachelors of Science** ~ *May 2002*

-## Honors And Awards
- * Citi Gratitude Gold Award "Works as a Partner" (July 2020)
- * Citi Gratitude Copper Award "Works as a Partner" (February 2020)
- * Citigroup Award for Excellence in Performance (2006)
- * Graduated Cum Laude (2002)
- * Nucleus - Scientific Journal of Queens College, CUNY, Production/Layout Manager (2000-2002)
- * Golden Key Honor Society, Member (1999-2002)
- * Queens College Honors in Math and Natural Science, Member & IT Administrator (1998-2002)
- * Dean’s List (Fall 1997-Fall 1999, Spring 2001-Fall 2002)
- * Queens College Presidential Honors Award Recipient (1997)
- * Bertelsmann's "World of Expression" Scholarship, Fifth place in musical composition (1997)

 ## Experience

 ### Citigroup Derivatives Markets Incorporated (CDMI), Jersey City, NJ
-**ERA III - Application Monitoring and Test Utility Development and DevOps** ~ *2015-Present*
+**ERA III - Application Monitoring and Test Utility Development and DevOps** ~ *2019-Present*
- * Enhanced legacy trading application allowing it to run stand-alone (without a lab testing environment) by transparently mocking database, marketdata, quant, and user inputs requiring no modification to core components.
- * Designed test framework along with a scripting language for injecting inputs into trading applications and specifying assertions providing a stable foundation and confidence that errors would be found early and dealt with quickly.
+ * Developed test framework for high frequency trading application development.
+   Framework allows users to specify database, market data, quant, and GUI user inputs via a custom scripting language along with assertions for matching expected application.
  * Created regression test application for detecting inconistencies in quant code between releases of the application by replaying trades and reliability reproducing curve movement.
- * Designed C++ wrapper to ITRS monitoring XMLRPC API.
-This wrapper was subsequently used to report obscure performance statistics and was used to better allocate resources in production system.
-The wrapper was also shared with other groups through out Citi accelerating the efforts of other C++ based teams to adopt ITRS as their monitoring system.
+ * Designed C++ wrapper to ITRS monitoring XMLRPC API reporting obscure performance statistics and better allocating resources in production system.
+   Wrapper subsequently shared with other groups through out Citi to accelerate firm wide efforts to adopt ITRS as a monitoring tool.
- * Built a daily release impact report combining data from Jira, Bitbucket, and our custom build system indicating which Jiras targeting were missing pull requests, which still had unmerged requests, and which applications were affected by which issues.
-This report provided tremendous transparency of the current state of the release for the Dev and QA teams.
+ * Built a daily release impact report combining data from Jira, Bitbucket, and our custom build system indicating which Jiras targeting were missing pull requests provided tremendous transparency of the current state of the release for the Dev and QA teams.
+ * Tied Jira workflow to Bitbucket pull request approval and merge process promoting a consistent flow and clean hand-off between Dev and QA that succinctly abided by audit requirements.
+ * Collaborated closely with production staff creating a seamless process for transferring artifacts, documentation, database scripts, etc.
  * Managed Jira, Bitbucket, Jenkins, Teamcity, SonarCube instances that were part of the DevOps infrastructure.
- * Tied Jira workflow to Bitbucket pull request approval and merge process promoting a consistent flow and clean hand-off between Dev and QA that succictly abided by all audit requirements.
- * Developed Docker based prototype build and runtime enviornments for application transitioning from Windows .NET to DotNET Core on Linux.
+ * Developed Docker based prototype build and runtime environments for application transitioning from Windows .NET to DotNET Core on Linux.
  * Adapted SonarCube reporting into custom builds workflow.